On Air Now

-Titled Miss Americana, the film will give a behind-the-scenes look into the ‘Lover’ singer’s life, career, and position as a role model.
+The film gives a behind-the-scenes look into the ‘Lover’ singer’s life, million dollar career, and position as a role model.

 Amid her ongoing feud with Scooter Braun last year, Taylor said in an impassioned statement shared on Twitter the music mogul and Scott Borchetta had allegedly “declined the use of my older music or performance footage for this project even though there is no mention of them or Big Machine Records anywhere in the film”.